ZachSaucier/Just-Read/README.md

 > **Note that this is a Premium-only feature.**

-You can enable a custom scrollbar by going to "Options" -> "Additional options" -> "Additional features" and clicking the "Use a custom scrollbar instead of the browser's default" option.
+You can enable a custom scrollbar by going to "Options" -> "Additional features" and clicking the "Use a custom scrollbar instead of the browser's default" option.
 This will make Just Read use its built-in, custom scrollbar and Just Read will retain this custom scrollbar on pages you share as well.

 If you want to customize the look of the scrollbar even further, you can modify your theme to edit `progress`, `progress::-webkit-progress-bar`, and `progress::-webkit-progress-value` as needed.